 “When you combine more than one big fish place, your chances of success increase dramatically,” said Lassagne as he listed five key factors that help him narrow down the big fish spots.

 Whether floating or submerged, you want green weeds as they are they oxygen producers.
-Once the vegetation starts to turn yellow or brown it is dying off and it will rob the water of oxygen, pushing the fish away from it.
+Once the vegetation turns yellow or brown, it is dying off and it will rob the water of oxygen, pushing the creatures the fish eat away from it.

 Algae is another substance that can cause a lack of oxygen.
 Solid mats of algae will block out the sun ,causing the vegetation underneath to die, again robbing the area of precious oxygen.
 An exception would be an area with current, as the current will carry fresh water under the mat, bringing with it more O2.

 The key to weeds or vegetation is to have some depth, combined with an irregularity.
 If you have a long straight weed line, the fish will be scattered, but add in a point, channel swing or that “something different” and you’ve got yourself a sweet spot.
 That mixture of vegetation, depth and an irregularity will be the makings for a good bass.

 Vegetation can be fished by flippin, punchin, Senko or a frog over the top.
 If I had to pick one way to get quality fish in the boat it would be punchin’ submerged weeds.
 Isolated vegetation with a little depth is probably the best place to hold a summer giant and the best reason for a heavy duty set up.
 The combo I use for gettin’ through the thick stuff is an Okuma TCS 7.11 XH Rod combined with a Helios 7.3:1 reel spooled with 65 lb braid.
 My punch rig would include a 1 oz.
 River2Sea Trash Bomb weight, 4/0 Gamakatsu Heavy Cover hook with a green pumpkin Yamamoto Flapping Hog.